 The following conditions apply to Election Signs in Kingborough.

-Signs on Council land, as per Kingborough Council’s Roads, Parking and Stormwater By-Law
+Signs on Council land, as per Kingborough Council’s Roads and Parking By-Law 2021

 Signs on roads and footpaths